Melbourne-based designer Courtney Holm has taken on the colossal challenge of making clothing in a closed-loop fashion.

 A.BCH’s commitment to sustainability doesn’t stop at the shop, instead they aim to help and educate shoppers on the way they buy, wear and dispose of their garments too.

-“The user phase (the wearing part) is often forgotten about, and so are seldom-worn garments left hanging in the wardrobe,” Holm says.
+“The user phase (the wearing part) is often forgotten about, and so are seldom-worn garments left hanging in the wardrobe,” Courtney says.

 “That is why when you buy any A.BCH piece, we will send you a digital care manual to help you keep it fresh and fabulous for a really long time.